 When we reached the end, Paul took us into the crashing waves to turn around.
 While we all laughed nervously, he let out a confident chuckle.
 He trusted his vehicle and knew we wouldn’t be swept away.
 And he turned us around like a skilled ship captain while the water splashed against the ATV.
 (Check out the video later in this post to see what this looked like inside!)

-Next up was a break for lunch.
+Next up on our Newfoundland ATV Tour was a break for lunch.
 We stopped under a bridge on the way there to admire the river, then we went through a bit of forest and up a stream in search of the perfect stopping point.

 A few splashes and rocky maneuvers later, we ended up at the beach.
 The weather was perfect – not too windy and not too hot.